kszenes/vmd_cube/README.md

-# Modifications from Evangelista's scripts
+# Modifications from Evangelista's script

 1. Output all images to a separate directory which can be specified using the `--output`.
 2. Enable light background instead of dark using `--white`.